joshuabecker91/joshuabecker91/README.md

 Hi there! 👋 I am a Software Engineer, Full Stack Development: Python, JavaScript, React, Django, Flask, Node, SQL, NoSQL, AWS.
 I am a Software Engineering Fellow at Formation where I receive personalized coaching from top-tier software engineers.
 Previously I completed my Full-Stack Software Development Certificate at Coding Dojo with over 1,000 hours of rigorous full stack training in Python, MERN, Java, and Web Fundamentals.

 🔨 I continue to upskill and gain experience by studying data structures, practicing algorithms (300+ on GitHub), and building full stack application projects including working as a Full Stack Software Developer at Fathers House.
-Scroll down to see project videos and screenshots below. https://github.com/joshuabecker91/algorithmPractice
+Scroll down to see projects below. https://github.com/joshuabecker91/algorithmPractice

 ⚡ Technologies: I am proficient in Python, JavaScript, React, Flask, Django, Node, Express, MySQL, MongoDB, CSS, HTML, Bootstrap, AWS, Git, GitHub, APIs, Postman.
 I am comfortable with many other technologies (see the full curriculum list in my education section on LinkedIn).
 Happy to learn any technologies a company is using that I may not yet be proficient in.